ridiculous/usable/README.md

 Modules with the following names found within the target module's namespace will be automatically used.

-`ClassMethods` - extended onto the target module.
+`ClassMethods` - extended onto the target `InstanceMethods` - included on the target

 ## Notes